Hedlin History, Family Crest & Coats of Arms

 Early History of the Hedlin family

-Another 163 words (12 lines of text) covering the years 1631, 1677, 1750 and 1823 are included under the topic Early Hedlin History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hedlin research.
+Another 82 words (6 lines of text) covering the years 1631, 1677, 1631, 1659, 1750 and 1823 are included under the topic Early Hedlin History in all our PDF Extended History products and printed products wherever possible.

 Hedlin Spelling Variations